763-586-9988

 No dental insurance?
 No problem.

-Payment for dental fillings is due day of service.
+Payment for dental fillings is due the day of service.
 Dentistry for the Entire Family offers a cash savings discount of 5%.
 Additional seniors discount is available.
 Sorry, no discount for credit card payments at this time.
 We accept Care Credit.

 Dental filling warranty